Multidimensional continued fractions and symbolic codings of toral translations: Examples

-It is proved in \cite[p.
-322]{Lagarias:93} that the cocycle $A_\sJP$ is $\log$-integrable (this is nontrivial in this case because $A_\sJP$ has infinite range).
-The fact that the admissibility graph in Figure~\ref{fig:jp} has finitely many vertices implies that the Jacobi--Perron algorithm satisfies the finite range property.
-Thus, because $\nu_\sJP$ has full support, each $\bx\in\Delta$ has the local positive range property.
+for all $0 \le k < n$; see \cite[Section~4.1]{SCHWEIGER}.
+This implies that the Jacobi--Perron algorithm satisfies the finite range property.
+In other words, this admissibility condition is a sofic condition that can be recognized by a finite graph.
+It is proved in \cite[p.~322]{Lagarias:93} that the cocycle~$A_\sJP$ is $\log$-integrable (which is nontrivial in this case because~$A_\sJP$ has infinite range).
+Thus, because $\nu_\sJP$ has full support, each $\bx \in \Delta$ has positive range.
 The fact that $A_\sJP$ satisfies the Pisot condition is proved in \cite[Chapter~16]{SCHWEIGER}.
-Following~\cite{Berthe:16} we define the {\em Jacobi--Perron substitutions}
+Following~\cite{Berthe:16}, we define the \emph{Jacobi--Perron substitutions}